 Why you need a checking account

-Checking accounts make banking convenient in the following ways:
+Checking accounts make banking convenient in several ways.

-ATMs — You can access your money anywhere, anytime using automatic teller machines.
-Keep in mind that you may have to pay a fee if you use an out-of-network ATM, but sometimes banks or credit unions waive those fees.
+- ATMs — You can access your money anywhere, anytime using automatic teller machines.
+Keep in mind that you may have to pay a fee if you use an out-of-network ATM, but sometimes banks or credit unions waive those fees if you meet certain conditions, like having direct deposit.

-Debit cards — Debit cards let you access the money in your account by swiping your card and entering a PIN, or personal identification number.
+- Debit cards — Debit cards let you access the money in your account by swiping your card and entering a personal identification number, or PIN.
 This makes it easy to buy what you want or grab your dough on the go.

 Safety and protection

-Keeping your money stashed under your mattress isn’t necessarily safe.
-Financial institutions can hold your money.
+As we mentioned, keeping your money stashed under your mattress isn’t necessarily safe.
+Financial institutions can hold your money for you.
 And while opening a bank account means sharing your personal and financial information with a third party, financial institutions should be proactive about protecting your information.

 Additionally, many banks are insured by the Federal Deposit Insurance Corporation, and many credit unions are insured by the National Credit Union Association.
 That means that, if the financial institution fails, the insurer will reimburse you up to a certain amount — up to $250,000 per depositor for each covered account type at each insured institution.